Cherokee Heritage Center: Construction begins

-Actual work commenced on the site of the future Heritage Center on February 23, 1966, under the supervision of Col. Hagerstrand who had agreed to terminate his private business interests and work full-time on the project as General Manager.
+Actual work commenced on the site of the future Heritage Center on February 23, 1966, under the supervision of Hagerstrand who had agreed to terminate his private business interests and work full-time on the project as General Manager.
 The Cherokee Foundation, a private charitable foundation organized and largely maintained by Chief Keeler at Bartlesville, Oklahoma agreed to underwrite his salary and expenses during the construction period.

-Starting with a work crew of twelve full-blood Cherokees, the initial effort involved selective clearing of the jungle of vines, bushes and trees which covered the entire site, and filling the sink holes that had a century before been a small basement under the old Cherokee seminary building, as well as excavating and salvaging foundation rock from the old seminary for later use.
+Starting with a work crew of 12 full-blood Cherokees, the initial effort involved selective clearing of the jungle of vines, bushes and trees which covered the entire site, and filling the sink holes that had a century before been a small basement under the old Cherokee seminary building, as well as excavating and salvaging foundation rock from the old seminary for later use.
 The force soon grew to four crews with up to 52 Cherokees employed.
 Village construction actually started in May 1966 and continued for over a year.
-Hand labor, native materials, and ancient methods were used in order to create the most authentic atmosphere possible.
+Hand labor, native materials, and traditional methods were used to reproduce historical building techniques.

-A three-month "villager" training program, conducted in cooperation with the Bureau of Indian Affairs and NSU, was instituted in the late Spring of 1967 using Sequoyah High School facilities.
+A three-month "villager" training program, conducted in cooperation with the Bureau of Indian Affairs and NSU, was instituted in the late spring of 1967 using Sequoyah High School facilities.
 Fifty to sixty Cherokees were trained for the village cast and as guides.

 Cherokee artist Cecil Dick provided advice for planting trees and herbs important to Cherokee culture.
 The grounds feature a wide variety of plant species, used for medicine, food, construction, and tools.
-The abundant native plant life in turn has attracted animal life and the Cherokee Heritage Center grounds has evolved in an excellent spot for birdwatching and hiking.
+The abundant native plant life in turn has attracted animal life and the Cherokee Heritage Center grounds have evolved into an excellent spot for birdwatching and hiking.

 Open to the public

-The village at Tsa-La-Gi was dedicated and opened to the public on June 27, 1967, by Society President Keeler before an audience of over 5,000 people.
-He was assisted by a number of state dignitaries including Oklahoma Governor Dewey F. Bartlett, United States Senator A. S. "Mike" Monroney, Congressmen Ed Edmondson and Page Belcher, and many other prominent officials.
+The village at Tsa-La-Gi was dedicated and opened to the public on June 27, 1967.
+Attendees included Oklahoma Governor Dewey F. Bartlett, United States Senator A. S. "Mike" Monroney, Congressmen Ed Edmondson and Page Belcher.

 Every spring since 1971, the Cherokee Heritage Center has hosted an annual juried art show, the Trail of Tears Art Show, open to all tribes.
 Each fall the Center hosts Cherokee Homecoming, an art show open to any artist enrolled in one of the three federally recognized Cherokee tribes.

 From 1969 to 2005 an outdoor play commissioned by the Cherokee Nation, the Trail of Tears, was performed at a large outdoor amphitheater specially constructed for the production.
 A sequel to Unto These Hills, the play told the story of the forced removal and subsequent life in Oklahoma.
 The theater, which occasionally hosted other performers and productions, fell into disrepair in the 2000s.